AndreaMas/nerf-dataset-creator-plugin/README.md

 ## What is this?

-A Unity Plugin for easy creation of synthetic datasets for NeRF is presented (Neural Radiance Fields: https://www.matthewtancik.com/nerf).
+A Unity Plugin for easy creation of synthetic datasets for [NeRF](https://www.matthewtancik.com/nerf) is presented.

 The plugin simply spawns cameras around a target, capturing images from them (& additional data).
 The output dataset folder is identical to the Blender datasets used in the original NeRF paper.